 - Please bring a certified copy of the applicant's birth certificate or documents establishing legal guardianship.

 - The applicant is legally emancipated and takes the court-certified copy of the emancipation document with them to apply.

 Under Age 17

 - Parties under age 17 can apply only when the age requirement is waived by a superior court judge of the county in which one of the parties resides.
-Each party to the marriage who is under 17 years of age must present a waiver specifically naming them.
+Each party to the marriage that is under 17 years of age must present a waiver specifically naming them.

 - There is no need to take divorce papers when applying for a marriage license.